Sun Country Airlines | Boston

 Early July starts with a bang!
 The Boston Pops and the Fourth of July have become synonymous thanks to the amazing concert and fireworks display on Boston’s Esplanade.
 Thousands spread out on the lawn to enjoy gourmet and homemade picnics, camaraderie, guest stars and melodious tunes that culminate in the signature moment: Tchaikovsky’s 1812 Overture, complete with cannon firing and bells ringing.
 The six-day Harborfest treats visitors to more than 200 daily events and is now considered the largest patriotic celebration in the US.
 Showcasing the colonial and maritime heritage of the American Revolution, major events include the tasty Chowderfest, extreme sailing races, historical reenactments and a Disco Party.

 Fall gives way to winter and the merrymaking steps up with a tea party or two, gingerbread houses, gaily decked trees and holiday-themed festivities.
 Major tree lighting ceremonies are held around the city, including Faneuil Hall Marketplace, Newbury Street, Prudential Tower and the Boston Common.
-Performances by the Boston Pops, the Boston Ballet’s beloved Nutcracker and the free 150-tuba outdoor concert at Faneuil Hall Marketplace have audiences tapping their toes.
+Performances by Boston Pops, Boston Ballet’s beloved Nutcracker and the annual free 150-tuba outdoor Christmas concert at Faneuil Hall Marketplace have audiences tapping their toes.
 Crowning the year’s events, First Night is the city’s alcohol-free gala celebration that’s spread out over five neighborhoods.
 Revelers enjoy everything from ice sculptures and fireworks to performances and a grand parade with brass bands, floats and costumed participants.
-Copley Square is the site of the countdown to midnight, while Boston Harbor welcomes the arrival of 2012 with a glorious fireworks display.
+Copley Square is the site of the countdown to midnight, while Boston Harbor welcomes the arrival of 2015 with a glorious fireworks display.

 Logan International Airport (BOS): Boston, MA